hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs
 +++++++++++++++

 Submitting jobs will happen from within Matlab.
-The general approach to launch any job in such a way, would be to start an interactive job, load your preferred
-Matlab module and start Matlab.
-You can do this immediately in the terminal by using the ``-nodisplay´´ flag, but you can also launch a GUI by starting Matlab on
-NX or a compute node with a GPU (it is also possible to start the GUI on nodes without a GPU, but be aware that this might hurt performance significantly).
+First of all, you will need to start an interactive session on the cluster.
+It is possible to use the GUI, but then you will need to request GPU resources.
+You can also open the GUI on NX, but you need to submit your jobs from a compute node.
+Submitting from a login node will cause an error.

-Once Matlab is opened, you can start both interactive and independent batch jobs with the previously configured cluster profile.
+Once you have an active interactive job, load the module and start Matlab.
+Now you can start both interactive and independent batch jobs with the previously configured cluster profile.
 Follow the steps below to submit a job.

 Interactive job
 ***************